KLOU: KMOX-FM

 The station signed on the air on February 12, 1962.
-The original call sign was KMOX-FM, sister station to AM powerhouse KMOX 1120, owned by CBS.
+The original call sign was KMOX-FM, sister station to AM powerhouse KMOX (1120 AM), owned by CBS.
 In the early 1960s, the two stations mostly simulcast their programming.

-By the late 60s, KMOX-FM had a separate format, playing easy listening music and was partially automated in its early years.
+By the late 1960s, KMOX-FM had a separate format, playing easy listening music and was partially automated in its early years.
 The focus then shifted to an adult contemporary and soft rock style of music by the 1970s, which was also used at other FM stations owned by CBS Radio.

 Hitradio 103 KHTR

 In the summer of 1981, KMOX-FM began gradually evolving its format toward Top 40/CHR by adding more current hits to its playlist.
 By August 1982, the transition was complete, and the station's call letters were changed to KHTR on December 20, 1982.
-They stood for "Hit Radio."
+They stood for "Hit Radio".
 The first (and ultimately, last) song under the Top 40 format was "I Love Rock and Roll" by Joan Jett and the Blackhearts.

 "Hitradio 103", like co-owned WHTT in Boston and KKHR in Los Angeles, was modeled after programmer Mike Joseph's successful Hot Hits format, although unlike early Hot Hits stations, KHTR also played recurrent hits and library titles from the past decade.
 KHTR was an almost immediate success, quickly becoming the No. 2 station in the market among all listeners 12 and over, only trailing KMOX itself.
-Unlike most of CBS's markets where the Hitradio format was tried, the ratings began to decline as the station's local programmers refused to diversify away from a 'tried-and-true' playlist, which lead to listeners exhausted by the station's repetition to create a derisive acronym for KHTR's call letters as "Keep Hearing Those Repeats".
+Unlike most of CBS's markets where the Hitradio format was tried, the ratings began to decline as the station's local programmers refused to diversify away from a 'tried-and-true' playlist, which led to listeners exhausted by the station's repetition to create a derisive acronym for KHTR's call letters as "Keep Hearing Those Repeats".